 While these tips should help to prevent a home fire, there is no way to ensure they won’t happen.
 Many can occur through an unknown gas leak or from an outside source, like a forest fire.
 But regardless of where and how far the damage has spread, taking immediate action is crucial when it comes to saving the remainder of your home.

 We will also provide content cleaning and pack out services for valuable items damaged from the fire.
-Finally, they will work with your insurance coordinator during the claims process so you can focus on other personal matters.
+Finally, we will work with your insurance coordinator during the fire damage claims process so you can focus on other personal matters.

 ServiceMaster by Restoration Contractors is available 24/7 at (260) 420-1502 in Fort Wayne, IN and the surrounding areas to provide emergency fire damage restoration services.